Mountain Division

 The Mountain Division (later the Mountain Subdivision) is a railroad line that was once owned and operated by the Maine Central Railroad (MEC).
 It stretches from Portland, Maine on the Atlantic Ocean, through the Western Maine Mountains and White Mountains of New Hampshire, ending at St. Johnsbury, Vermont in the Northeast Kingdom.
-The line was abandoned in 1983 by MEC's successor, Guilford Transportation Industries (GTI).
+The line was abandoned in 1983 by MEC's successor, Guilford Transportation Industries (GTI) (now PanAm Railways).
 Guilford retained a stub between Portland and Westbrook.
 A section in New Hampshire remains in use by heritage railway Conway Scenic Railroad.